Sheena Rijwani

 Mistake #8: Misdirected or Missing Call-to-Action

-The whole purpose of the entire spectrum of digital marketing including email marketing services is to tell the reader/audience/lead/customer what to do next.
+The purpose of the entire spectrum of digital marketing, including email marketing services, is to tell the reader/audience/lead/customer what to do next.

-In marketing terms, it is called “Call to Action”.
-Its simple English translation would be “Now do this”.
+In marketing terms, it is called a “Call to Action.”
+Its simple English translation would be “Now do this.”

-Even though your messages might be targeting very accomplished and smart professionals, ones who are sorted and know what they want, they still need to be told what to do next to move forward.
-Get ahead, make their lives easier.
+Even though your messages might target very accomplished and smart professionals who are sorted and know what they want, they still need to be told what to do next to move forward.
+Get ahead and make their lives easier.

 CONCLUSION:

-If you can relate to any of these mistakes, you know what to do to solve it.
-Email marketing is here to stay and you need to harness the power for stupendous growth.
+If you can relate to any of these mistakes, you know how to solve them.
+Email marketing is here to stay; you need to harness its power for stupendous growth.
 Go for it!

 Related Post